IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _RDF - Resource Description Framework 资源描述框架_
 - _SPARQL query language_
     - _SPARQL is a query language for triple-stores using the RDF data model._
-    - _( It is an acronym for SPARQL Protocol and RDF Query Language, pronounced “sparkle.” )_
+    - _( It is an acronym for SPARQL Protocol and RDF Query Language, pronounced "sparkle." )_
     - _It predates Cypher, and since Cypher's pattern matching is borrowed from SPARQL, they look quite similar._

 _The Foundation: Datalog_